Understanding magnetic hyperthermia performance within the "Brezovich criterion": beyond the uniaxial anisotropy description: Results and discussion

 In Fig. \ref{Fig_SLP_vs_Hmax_v2}, the SLP shows a sigmoidal field dependence (black squares), increasing abruptly for fields higher than $10$ mT, and showing a tendency towards saturation for fields higher than the anisotropy field $H_k$.
 This corresponds to a transition from minor to major loop conditions.
 However, if the spherical particles are assumed to have only cubic anisotropy with $K_c= -1.1\times 10^4$ J/m$^3$ instead of uniaxial, the obtained SLP is negligible for all $H_{max}$ and range of frequencies considered.
 Therefore, data have not been included in the figure.

-If now a shape anisotropy contribution with the same value as the cubic one ($K_{sh}=1.1\times 10^4$ J/m$^3$ is added to include a change of the shape from spherical to ellipsoidal (i.e. the particles have now combined $K_c+K_{sh}$), the general qualitative of SLP does not change (red circles in Fig. \ref{Fig_SLP_vs_Hmax_v2}).
+If now a shape anisotropy contribution with the same value as the cubic one ($K_{sh}=1.1\times 10^4$ J/m$^3$) is added to include a change of the shape from spherical to ellipsoidal (i.e. the particles have now combined $K_c+K_{sh}$), the general qualitative of SLP does not change (red circles in Fig. \ref{Fig_SLP_vs_Hmax_v2}).
 Only a slight increase (decrease) of the SLP with respect to the uniaxial case is obtained at low (high) fields.
 Note that the increase at low fields can be explained by the appearance of small energy barriers due to the magnetocrystalline term (which can be overcome by smaller fields).
 Similarly, the decrease at high fields can be interpreted as the result of the appearance of easier reversal paths (smaller energy barriers) again due to the presence of the magnetocrystalline anisotropy.

-Since SLP is proportional to $f$, an increase in frequency up to $1000$ kHz just increases the SLP by an order of magnitude with values approaching the SW limit, without changing the qualitative behavior (to make the figure clearer, these results have not included).
-This is the usual sigmoidal variation of SLP with $H_{max}$ reported in most models of NP assemblies when studying magnetization dynamics in the macrospin approximation, also with the same effect of such changes in fequency \cite{ovejero2021selective}.
+Since SLP is proportional to $f$, an increase in frequency up to $1000$ kHz just increases the SLP by an order of magnitude with values approaching the SW limit, without changing the qualitative behavior (to make the figure clearer, these results have not been included).
+This is the usual sigmoidal variation of SLP with $H_{max}$ reported in most models of NP assemblies when studying magnetization dynamics in the macrospin approximation, also with the same effect of such changes with frequency \cite{ovejero2021selective}.